 Turning 15 on the Road to Freedom tells the inspiring, true story of Lynda Blackmon, who celebrated her fifteenth birthday on the Selma to Montgomery march in 1965.
 Jailed nine times before the march and badly beaten on Bloody Sunday, Lowery and her neighbors fought alongside Martin Luther King, Jr. to secure the right to vote for African-Americans.
 She believed “A voteless people is a hopeless people,” and put her life on the line, non-violently, to prove that anyone can change history, no matter how young or powerless they seem.
 The show features an ensemble of African American singer/actors who bring the 60’s to life on the stage through the soul-stirring music of the Civil Rights Movement.

 This show was developed at Fiorello H. LaGuardia High School for Music, Art and Performing Arts in New York City.
-Ally Sheedy, known for her performances in The Breakfast Club and St. Elmo’s Fire, as well as more recent leading roles in High Art, Psych and The Little Sister (2016), directed the powerful young actress Damaras Obi, and adapted Lynda Blackmon Lowery’s book into a theater production, which was performed as a workshop at LaGuardia.
+Ally Sheedy, known for her performances in The Breakfast Club and St. Elmo’s Fire, as well as more recent leading roles in High Art, Psych and The Little Sister (2016), directed the powerful young actress Damaras Obi, who originated the role of Lynda, and adapted Lynda Lowery’s book into a theater production, which was performed as a workshop at LaGuardia.

 About the Loire Valley Theater Festival